 We shared the analysis and the refined claim with John and proposed to file a continuation application.
 John liked the idea of filing the continuation application with the amended claims to maximize the return on the patent family.

-At the time of writing of this piece, the continuation application is in the prosecution phase in the PTO.
+At the time of writing this piece, the continuation application is in the prosecution phase in the PTO.
 We are positive when granted, John would be able to make the most out of his patent family.
-Like John, if you too are willing to increase the monetary value of your patents, and need a partner to take care of the technicalities, this is what you should do.
+Like John, if you too are willing to increase the monetary value of your patents, and need a partner to take care of the technicalities, get in touch with us.

 Authored By: Rohit Sood, Manager, Patent Infringement, and Aditi Dubey, Research Analyst, Infringement.